1platform/onebe/docs/interfaces/SMS_Transports_ISMSTransport.ISMSTransport.md

 [SMS/Transports/ISMSTransport](../modules/SMS_Transports_ISMSTransport.md).ISMSTransport

-Interface representing the method needed for SMS Transport
+How should the SMS Transport classes look like.

 ## Implemented by